kow-k/convert-csv-to-cxt-or-cex/README.md

-# (g)awk script that converts .csv files to .cxt or .cex files.
+# (g)awk scripts that convert .csv files to .cxt or .cex files.

 FCA is a great framework.
 I often use it for my research.